-This sprawling exciting city is the hyper-centre of Indonesia and absolutely worth taking time to explore!
-If you’re game for a bit of city fun in Jakarta, here are 10 sights you have to see in the city!
+This sprawling exciting city is the hyper-centre of Indonesia and absolutely worth taking time to explore when in the area.

 1.)
 The National Monument